- Write to your MP

 Talking with kids?
 Check out this guide for parents from the Australian Psychological Society, with lots of tips and strategies to having effective and age-appropriate discussions with your kids about climate change.

-Sharing or posting on social media can be a really effective way to mobilise your friends and family on the issue.
+Start conversation by displaying posters in your home or at work, or by sharing and posting on social media.
+This can be a really effective way to mobilise your friends, family and colleagues, on the issue.
 Use the same strategies as above for constructive communication.

 If you don’t already, you can follow us on Facebook, Instagram and Twitter.
 We’d love your help getting our message out to others in the veterinary community and beyond, so feel free to share any of our posts or tag us in your posts.